-Some people with diabetes may have to take a combination of two different types of insulin to control their blood sugar levels.
-Some insulin can be purchased already mixed together, such as Regular and NPH insulin, to allow for injection of both types of insulin at the same time.
-Other types of insulin cannot be mixed together and may require two separate injections.
+Some people with diabetes may need to take 2 different types of insulin to control their blood sugar levels.
+Some insulin can be bought already mixed together, such as Regular and NPH insulin.
+This lets you inject both types of insulin at the same time.
+Other types of insulin cannot be mixed together and may need 2 separate injections.

-Insulin is manufactured at different strengths; U-100 insulin (100 units of insulin per milliliter of fluid) is the most common strength.
-The syringes for administering insulin are different for each different strength.
-Therefore, a U-100 syringe can be used only with U-100 insulin.
+Insulin is made at different strengths.
+U-100 insulin (100 units of insulin per milliliter of fluid) is the most common strength.
+The syringes for giving insulin are different for each different strength.
+This means a U-100 syringe can be used only with U-100 insulin.

-The type of insulin chosen may reflect the person's preferences and ability to adhere to any given treatment regimen.
-Other factors include an individual's:
+The type of insulin chosen may reflect your choice and how well you are able to follow any given treatment.
+Other factors include:

-Insulin has to enter the body's bloodstream to be effective.
-This is accomplished through injections into the fat layer, usually in the arm, thigh, or abdomen.
+Insulin has to enter the body's bloodstream to work.
+It gets into the bloodstream by injecting it into the fat layer, usually in the arm, thigh, or belly (abdomen).
 Different sites on the body allow the insulin to enter the blood at different rates.
-Insulin injected into the abdominal wall works the fastest, whereas injection into the thigh works the slowest.
-Insulin must be administered to the body via an injection and cannot be taken by mouth because it is destroyed in the stomach during digestion.
+Insulin injected into the abdominal wall works the fastest.
+Injecting it into the thigh works the slowest.
+Insulin must be given by injection.
+It cannot be taken by mouth because it is destroyed in the stomach during digestion.

 The timing of insulin injections is very important.
-Rapid or short-acting insulin usually needs to be administered before mealtimes--before sugar from a meal starts to enter the bloodstream.
-Always consult your doctor concerning your individual insulin treatment, including injection sites, dosage, frequency, and specific times of administration.
+Rapid or short-acting insulin usually needs to be given before mealtimes, or before sugar from a meal starts to enter the bloodstream.
+Always talk with your healthcare provider about your own insulin treatment.
+He or she can tell you where to inject the insulin, how much to inject and how often.
+Your provider can tell you the times of day you should take it.
 Long-acting insulin should be taken at the same time every day, but your meal times can be flexible.
 Intermediate-acting insulin or mixed insulin needs to be taken at the same time every day along with a fixed eating schedule.

-There are many types of insulin injection devices available.
+Many types of insulin injection devices are available.
 Some examples of devices include:

-The syringe is the most common device used to administer insulin.
+The syringe is the most common device used to give insulin.
 The needle of the syringe is placed under the skin, and the insulin is injected.

 An insulin pen is like a preloaded syringe that can be used multiple times.
-Often used for multiple, daily doses of insulin, the insulin pen holds a cartridge with insulin.
-The pen, which looks like a writing pen, has a small needle that can be screwed on at the tip.
-A dial on the pen allows the user to set the appropriate dosage.
+It is often used for multiple, daily doses of insulin.
+The insulin pen holds a cartridge with insulin.
+The pen looks like a writing pen.
+It has a small needle that can be screwed on at the tip.
+A dial on the pen lets you set the right dose.
 A plunger on the other end of the pen is used to actually deliver or inject the insulin.

 Insulin jet injector

 An insulin jet injector looks like a large pen.
-The injector uses a mechanism to produce high-pressure air to "spray" the insulin through the skin.
+The injector makes high-pressure air to "spray" the insulin through the skin.

 External insulin pump

-An insulin pump is a device that pumps insulin continuously through plastic tubing attached to a needle under the skin near the abdomen.
-In addition, it can inject a “bolus” of insulin as needed.
+An insulin pump is a device that pumps insulin continuously through plastic tubing.
+The tubing is attached to a needle under the skin near the abdomen.
+It can also inject a “bolus” of insulin as needed.
 The pump is small enough to be worn on a belt or in a pocket.

-Because insulin is quickly broken down during the digestive process, it has historically been given by injection, usually just under the skin.
-However, new pharmaceutical materials and techniques have been developed that can protect insulin from being broken down in the digestive tract.
+Because insulin is quickly broken down during digestion, it has always been given by injection, usually just under the skin.
+But new medicines and techniques can now protect insulin from being broken down in the digestive tract.

-The first human trials of oral insulin were reported in 2006.
-Phase I clinical trials have shown insulin given in a gel capsule to be safe and effective.
-Clinical trials will continue over the next several years as the medication moves through the federal approval process.
+The first trials of oral insulin in people were reported in 2006.
+Phase I clinical trials have shown that insulin given in a gel capsule to be safe and work well.
+Clinical trials will continue over the next several years as the medicine moves through the federal approval process.

-In type 1 diabetes, the pancreas produces too little insulin or none at all.
-Thus, replacing a nonfunctioning pancreas with a healthy transplanted pancreas would seem to be a cure for type 1 diabetes.
+In type 1 diabetes, the pancreas makes too little insulin or none at all.
+Replacing a pancreas with a healthy transplanted pancreas would seem to be a cure for type 1 diabetes.

-In the 1960s, pancreas transplantation was first attempted.
-However it was not until the improvement of surgical techniques and the introduction of new antirejection medications years later that pancreas transplantation became a realistic potential treatment for type 1 diabetes.
-Pancreas transplantation continues to be studied at many centers in the U.S. and around the world, and it is the standard treatment in certain situations.
+In the 1960s, pancreas transplants were first attempted.
+But it was not until the surgical techniques improved and new medicines were developed years later that pancreas transplants became a realistic treatment for type 1 diabetes.
+Pancreas transplants continue to be studied at many centers in the U.S. and around the world.
+It is the standard treatment in certain cases.

 When successful, a pancreas transplant cures diabetes, or at least reduces the number of severe episodes of low and high blood glucose.
-Blood sugar levels become normal because the new pancreas produces insulin.
-However, as with most types of solid organ transplantation, a number of complications may occur.
-The most common complications include rejection of the new organ, infection, and adverse effects from the antirejection medications that must be taken indefinitely after transplantation.
+Blood sugar levels become normal because the new pancreas makes insulin.
+But as with most types of solid organ transplants, complications may occur.
+The most common complications include rejection of the new organ, infection, and harmful effects from the antirejection medicines that must be taken for life after the transplant.

 Simultaneous pancreas and kidney transplant (SPK).
-Because most people with type 1 diabetes who meet the criteria for pancreas transplantation also have some degree of kidney disease, simultaneous transplantation of both a pancreas and a kidney is often performed.
+Most people with type 1 diabetes who meet the criteria for pancreas transplant also have kidney disease.
+So surgeons often transplant both a pancreas and a kidney at the same time.
 The best success rates have been achieved with this type of procedure.

 Pancreas after kidney transplant (PAK).
 In this procedure, a pancreas is transplanted into a person who has already received a kidney transplant.
 This procedure generally has a success rate near that of SPK procedures.

 Pancreas transplant alone (PTA).
 In this procedure, only the pancreas is transplanted.
-This type of procedure is done less often, and generally has a lower success rate than the other procedure types.
+This type of procedure is done less often.
+It generally has a lower success rate than the other procedure types.

-The islet cells in the pancreas produce insulin.
-Only about 1 to 2 percent of the cells in the pancreas are islet cells.
+The islet cells in the pancreas make insulin.
+Only about 1% to 2% of the cells in the pancreas are islet cells.

 In the 1970s, research into islet cell transplants in mice was very successful.
-However, translating this success into human islet cell transplantation was initially difficult.
-Researchers at the University of Alberta in Edmonton, Alberta, Canada, developed a specialized protocol for islet cell transplantation that shows great promise.
-Research continues on the Edmonton Protocol, in a multicenter trial being conducted by the Immune Tolerance Network.
-Sponsors for the Immune Tolerance Network are the National Institute of Allergy and Infectious Disease, the NIDDK, and the Juvenile Diabetes Research Foundation.
+But transplants in people were not as successful.
+Researchers at the University of Alberta in Edmonton, Alberta, Canada, developed a special way of transplanting the islet cells that shows great promise.
+Research continues on the Edmonton Protocol, in a multicenter trial being done by the Immune Tolerance Network.
+Sponsors for the Immune Tolerance Network are the National Institute of Allergy and Infectious Disease, the National Institute of Diabetes and Digestive and Kidney Diseases, and the Juvenile Diabetes Research Foundation.

-Islet cell transplantation is a noninvasive procedure (no surgical incision is required).
-Islet cells are taken from a donor pancreas and then injected into the recipient's liver through a catheter (long, thin tube).
-Once the islet cells have been implanted in the donor, they begin to produce and release insulin.
-However, the failure rates are high after the first year or two.
+Islet cell transplants are a noninvasive procedure.
+This means no incision is needed.
+Islet cells are taken from a donor pancreas and then injected into the recipient's liver through a long, thin tube catheter).
+Once the islet cells have been implanted in the donor, they begin to make and release insulin.
+But the failure rates are high after the first year or two.

-People who receive an islet cell transplant must take antirejection medication to protect the transplanted islets from being rejected and destroyed by the body’s normal immune system.
+People who get an islet cell transplant must take antirejection medicine to protect the transplanted islets from being rejected and destroyed by the body’s normal immune system.

-Be sure to check with your insurance company to determine if blood glucose monitoring equipment and insulin pumps are covered under your plan.
+Be sure to check with your insurance company to find out if blood glucose monitoring equipment and insulin pumps are covered under your plan.
 Medicare has covered the cost of insulin pumps since 1999.
-Always check with your insurance company and the most recent Medicare guidelines to determine if insulin injection devices and supplies are covered under your plan.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.